 - Reduction of integration points, and on-board capability for interworking and interoperability

-- Centralized and uniform IT integration, signaling management, configuration, provisioning, subscriber management, reporting and control
+- Centralized and uniform IT integration, signaling management, configuration, provisioning, route management, reporting and control

 - Easy to operate, uniform operations across domains